 What does it cost?

 The program’s application fee is $25 which includes the mandatory (for new program applicants) December 18, 2019 workshop.
 Tuition for the full program is $300/student (contact the Birdfoot office to request a need-based scholarship or arrange a payment plan).
-In addition to monthly coachings, workshops, and masterclasses, participating Young Artists receive free admission to all Birdfoot Festival concerts and interact with Birdfoot artists as VIP guests for the 2019 Birdfoot Festival concerts on May 29, 30, 31 and, June 1, 2019.
+In addition to twice-monthly coachings, workshops, and masterclasses, participating Young Artists receive free admission to all Birdfoot Festival concerts and interact with Birdfoot artists as VIP guests for the 2019 Birdfoot Festival concerts on May 29, 30, 31 and, June 1, 2019.